newchuyalong/libgdx-learning/Material-and-environment.md

 * `depthRangeFar` Mapping of far clipping plane to window coordinates, by default 1.0
 * `depthMask` Whether or not to write to the depth buffer, enabled by default.

+### DirectionalLightsAttribute ###
+The DirectionalLightsAttribute does not require an attribute type.
+It is always `DirectionalLightsAttribute.Type`.
+The ` DirectionalLightsAttribute` can be used to specify an array of [`DirectionalLight`](http://libgdx.badlogicgames.com/nightlies/docs/api/com/badlogic/gdx/graphics/g3d/environment/DirectionalLight.html) instances, using the following property:
+* `lights` The array of lights, should be sorted on importance.

 ### FloatAttribute ###
 To pass a single floating point value to the shader, the `FloatAttribute` can be used.
 The value can be specified on construction or using the `.value` member.
 The `FloatAttribute` requires an attribute type, which by default can be:
 * `FloatAttribute.Shininess` Used for specular lighting.